15 Things to Do in Montclair, New Jersey

 Short Description:

 The Montclair Art Museum is a cultural gem, showcasing an impressive collection of American and Native American art.
-It offers a peaceful and inspiring setting for art lovers to explore.
+For travelers exploring things to do in New Jersey (NJ), it offers a peaceful and inspiring setting for art lovers to explore.

 Pros: